EgoAlpha/prompt-in-context-learning/Playground.md

 <img width="200%" src="./figures/hr.gif" />

 ## Dataset in LLMs Area
-### 📈 *The following table show that the Dataset of LLM area, with instruction-tunning and alignment-tuning.*
+### 📈 *The following table shows the Dataset of the LLM area, with instruction-tunning and alignment-tuning.*

 | Dataset |   Paper/Blog | Dataset | Samples (K) | Announced Time |Type|
 | :---: | :---: | :---: | :---: | :---: | :---:|